HealthHealth

 Definition

-This indicator shows the number and proportion of young women aged 15 – 24 who are reported to have given birth to a child in the past year.
+This indicator shows the number and proportion of young women aged 15 – 24 who are reported to have been pregnant or given birth to a child in the past year.

 Data